 CoBank, ACB: We have a relationship with CoBank, ACB (CoBank), a System bank, which involves purchasing and selling participation interests in loans.
-As part of this relationship, our equity investment in CoBank was \$355 thousand at December 31, 2019, 2018, and 2017, respectively.
+As part of this relationship, our equity investment in CoBank was \$355 thousand at December 31, 2020, 2019, and 2018.